AUGUSTAProductions

 Is thumbstop improving while CPA is flat?
 That would suggest a hook quality improvement that hasn't yet translated to conversion.
 Is the landing page the likely gap?

-The accumulated intelligence is the moat.
+The accumulated intelligence is the head start.

 The Augusta Creative Production System is designed to compound.
 The output of each engagement period is not just better ads.
 It is better intelligence.
 A brand that has been working with Augusta for six months has a richer Brand Intelligence Brief, more refined personas, a larger database of validated and invalidated creative hypotheses, a proven roster of creator profiles matched to specific angles, and a performance record that tells us exactly which variables to change to move CPA in the desired direction.

-This accumulated intelligence is the moat.
+This accumulated intelligence is the head start.
 An agency starting from scratch on a new account has no prior hypotheses, no validated angles, no creator matching data, and no performance history to draw on.
 Augusta’s system is designed to build that intelligence systematically and retain it in structured form, in the Brand Intelligence Brief, in the persona documents, in the performance database, and in the strategic hypothesis record, so that it compounds with every iteration rather than resetting with every new campaign.

 “Most agencies test ads.
 Augusta tests hypotheses, documents the results, and builds on what it learns.
 That is the difference.”